 The Calculated Risk

 This isn’t good enough though is it?
-Apart from the fact that risk can never be entirely eliminated (only last week I had an incident with Dylan in a familiar place for reasons I still cannot fathom) I know that it is not healthy to live life so fearfully.
+Apart from the fact risk can never be entirely eliminated (only last week I had an incident with Dylan in a familiar place for reasons I still cannot fathom) it is not healthy to live life so fearfully.
 I have made passing reference to the impact of fear on my caring for Dylan elsewhere (see, for example, this post).
-While I realise that such feelings are motivated by wanting to keep Dylan safe and well, I am aware that this is not something I can allow to get the better of me.
+While I realise that such feelings are motivated by wanting to keep Dylan safe, I am aware that this is not something I can allow to get the better of me.
 Curiosity and novelty are as much a part of learning for autistic people as for non-autistic people; if I want Dylan to reach his potential then I need to develop the confidence to support him into new situations so that he can discover things about himself and the world.

 Happily, something comes along every so often which offers just the right degree of novelty.
 In summer 2011, for example, I took Dylan on a steam train trip from our home city to the coast.
-Although to some people this may not seem like much of a risk, it required me to think through contingencies.
+Although to some people this may not seem like much of a risk it required me to think through contingencies.
 How would Dylan cope with a 12 hour trip away from home without a car (many families living with autism depend heavily on private vehicles to manage outings)?
 Would the noise of the engine bother him?
 What if Dylan didn’t like our seats or the carriage was over-crowded?
 How could I help him to understand that we were only getting off the train at our destination station for a short while?
 What if Dylan wouldn’t get back on?
 And (crucially!) how would I go to the toilet on the train given that Dylan can’t be left unsupervised?

 Lions and Tigers

 After the trip I thought about the couple with the zoological son and decided to try an outing to a zoo (Dylan had been on family visits as a toddler but not since).
 I did quite a lot of preparation in advance of our first visit but with the wrong animal.
 My prediction had been that Dylan would like monkeys so on the run up to our first trip (to Chester Zoo) I spent a lot of time talking about them with him, waving my arms around and hooting, and borrowing monkey-themed resources from the library.
 As it happened, Dylan wasn’t overly bothered about the monkeys.
-The lions however – well that was quite another matter.
-Our entire day at Chester Zoo – and every zoo we have visited since – involved us circling the big cat enclosures.
+The lions however – well that was another matter.
+Our entire day at Chester Zoo – and every zoo we have visited since – involved us circling the big cats.

-The marvellous thing about zoos is that once you’re inside they are traffic free and safe.
-I’ve discovered that I can reduce the level of supervision and direction I would normally give to Dylan so I tend to ignore the map and leave the route to Dylan to negotiate; always, and almost uncannily, he leads me to the lions.
+A marvellous thing about zoos is that once you’re inside they are traffic free and safe.
+I’ve discovered that I can reduce the level of supervision I would normally give to Dylan so I tend to ignore the map and leave the route to Dylan to negotiate; always, and almost uncannily, he leads me to the lions.
 Zoos have became a passionate interest for Dylan and we have spent the last few years systematically visiting them in the way the couple on the train probably did with their son when he was younger.
 This has been fantastic for Dylan; it has supported his language development and his interests.
 As well as leaving flyers of trains on my desk for me to find, he now periodically leaves me the hint of a lion picture.
 Holiday destinations in the last few years have been carefully selected to be within reach of a) a tandem cycle hire b) a steam railway and c) a zoo.

 I realise this is beginning to sound more like routine than risk – and it’s true that with Dylan things that begin risky quickly become routines if they prove popular.
 But the way in which the lions posed an additional risk was that in due course we had visited all the zoos which I considered to be possible.
 This included Edinburgh Zoo which, although in a capital city in another country, had somehow seemed manageable.
 What we were left with, if we were going to continue, were far more challenging locations.
 Our tour of zoos, which had started from a chance encounter during the comfortable risk of a steam train, had led us to London.